Where do I need a Uniform Dwelling Code Permit?

 Application Submittal for NEW 1 & 2 Family Homes

 The link below will take you to the start page for the Wisconsin Department of Safety and Professional Services (DSPS) Online Permitting System.

 Follow the instructions and complete the application online.
-When completed, print out a copy of the application to bring to the Eau Claire County Planning and Development Office along with your plans, data and other required applications (zoning, address, ect.) to apply for your building permit.
+When completed, print out a copy of the application to bring to the Eau Claire County Planning & Development Office along with your plans, data, and other required applications (zoning, address, etc.) to apply for your building permit.
 THIS IS FOR NEW 1 AND 2 FAMILY HOMES ONLY.
-All other projects such as additions, alterations, decks, electrical permits, etc. will be done on paper not through this portal.
+All other projects such as additions, alterations, decks, electrical permits, etc. must be done on paper—not through this portal.

-- Site Plan – The site plan shall show the exact location of the dwelling and any other buildings, wells and disposal systems on the property with respect to each other and to all property lines, the right-of-way line and the center line of the road.
-This plan should also show the distance from the driveway centerline to the property line in feet, as well as the erosion control measures planned for the site.
+- Site Plan – The site plan shall show the exact location of the dwelling and any other buildings, wells, and disposal systems on the property with respect to each other and to all property lines, the right-of-way line, and the centerline of the road.
+This plan should also show the distance from the driveway centerline to the property line in feet.

 - Erosion Control Plan – See section on this topic.
 It is recommended that you combine the site plan above with the erosion control plan information.

 - Floor Plans – Floor plans shall be provided for each floor.
-The size and location of all rooms, doors, windows and structural features, i.e. footings, headers, special construction features, exit passageways and stairs, shall be indicated.
-The location of plumbing fixtures, chimneys and heating and cooling appliances shall be included.
+The size and location of all rooms, doors, windows, structural features (i.e. footings, headers, special construction features, exit passageways, and stairs), braced wall panels and wall bracing construction details shall be indicated.
+The location of plumbing fixtures, chimneys, and heating and cooling appliances shall be included.
 Room use must be indicated.

-- Elevations – The elevation views of the building (front, back and two sides) shall contain information on the exterior of the building including the location, size and configuration of doors, windows, roof, chimneys, exterior grade, footings and foundation walls and the type of exterior materials.
+- Elevations – The elevation views of the building (front, back, and two sides) shall contain information on the exterior of the building including the location, size, and configuration of doors, windows, roof, chimneys, exterior grade, footings, and foundation walls, as well as the type of exterior materials.